noah978/Delta-Docs/Skins.md

 6. Click Delta, then drag the skin file into Delta.
 7. Launch Delta on your device, hit the plus sign on the top right, and select import from iTunes.

-If you don't want to transfer through iTunes, you can always send it to your device via Email, iMessage, or via downloading through an online file space like Google Drive..
-Once you receive it on your device, Open In...
-Delta, and then you can select the newly imported skin in Delta’s settings.
+If you don't want to transfer through iTunes, you can always send it to your device via Email, iMessage, or via downloading through an online file space like Google Drive.
+Once the file is on your device, "Open In..."
+Delta.

-Once you've imported your custom skin, the last step is to start a game of your choice, and start playing with your creation.
+Once you've imported your custom skin, you can now select it in Delta’s settings under Controller Skins.
+The last step is to start a game of your choice, and start playing with your creation.
 Congrats, you worked hard for it!